rafaco/UnlimitedMultiBattles/README.md

 <img src="https://github.com/rafaco/UnlimitedMultiBattles/blob/master/media/social.jpg">

 This application allows unlimited auto battles on official 'Raid: Shadow Legends' for Windows.
-It has an easy to use interface and can be used on background while doing other things with your PC.
+It has a graphic user interface to easy to use interface and can be used on background while doing other things with your PC.

 ### Features:
-- Graphic interface to easily configure, see progresses
+- Graphic interface to easily configure, control and track progres
 - Can be use on background
 - Adjustable time between battles to minimise the total time
 - Adjustable number of battles to avoid wasting your energy.
 Three modes available:
   - Manual: enter any number of battles
   - Calculated: Use our mini-calculator to run the exact battle to maximise your champions considering their stars, stage and xp boosts
   - Infinite: Run battles indefinitely, till you stop it or till your energy run outs
-- Detect if the game is not open or the game is closed while working
+- Game status detection, launching and quick swap
+- Configurable action on finish to show game, results or nothing
 - Remember previous options on app restart
 - Help screen included